glycerine/spin_paxos/README.md

 The other two phases are very straight forward.
-You just have to remember to not respond (or respond with a conflict message) if you run into a number higher than your current ballot.
+You just have to remember to not respond (or respond with a conflict message--in yet another optimization atop the baseline; there are so many of these!) if you run into a number higher than your current ballot.

 3. "Revisiting The Paxos Algorithm" by Roberto De Prisco,